nursultan-shb/meeting-scheduler/README.md

 * Spring Boot 4.0.3+
 * Maven 3.9.12+

-The service uses H2 in-memory database and can be run locally either using IDE.
+The service uses H2 in-memory database and can be run locally using IDE.
 To run it using docker-compose, one should first containerize the application.
-For that, .jar file is provided in /target directory.
+For that, .jar file is provided in the root directory.

 By default, the service is running on the port: http://localhost:16200.